WebAssembly/design/FutureFeatures.md

 includes compiling code that doesn't expect overflow to occur, but which wishes to have overflow detected and reported if it does happen.
-These use cases would ideally like to have overflow trap, and to allow them to [handle trap specially][].
+These use cases would ideally like to have overflow trap, and to allow them to [handle trap specially][future trapping].
 Following the rule that explicitly signed and unsigned operators trap whenever the result value can not be represented in the result type, it would be possible to add explicitly signed and unsigned versions of integer `add`, `sub`, and `mul`, which would trap on overflow.
 The main reason we haven't added these already is that they're not efficient for general-purpose use on several of today's popular hardware architectures.

-  [handle trap specially]: FutureFeatures.md#trapping-or-non-trapping-strategies

 ### Better feature testing support